scalalandio/chimney/CONTRIBUTING.md

 ## Contributing code

 We are open to all contributors.
+And Chimney is a complicated library.
+There are many things that you could implement/fix on your own, but also many which might look easy at the first glance, but get harder as you learn more.
+If you find yourself overwhelmed or unsure where to go next, don't hesitate to reach out!

 Before we'll start reviewing the PRs we would ask however for a few things:

 * linking the PR to the issue describing what it fixes/improves
 * making sure that all tests pass, code is formatted, coverage haven't dropped, docs still compile